 The Grand Imperial Hotel provides an authentic Victorian experience, boasting its original granite structure since its completion in 1893.
 The establishment was the social center of the San Juans during the olden times, housing the town’s post office, bank, bureau of mines, doctors office, and general store on its first floor.

-- To book, check prices or availability for Grand Imperial Hotel
+- Check prices, availability or book Grand Imperial Hotel

 1893 | Glenwood’s Hotel Colorado